Salmon-Computer-Vision/salmon-computer-vision/utils/pi/README.md

 ***This has been tested on Raspberry Pi 5 Bookworm.***

-The raspberry pi will perform motion detection and record videos from RTSP camera streams.
+The Raspberry Pi will perform motion detection and record videos from RTSP camera streams.
 It will also act as a network share using an external harddrive and upload videos, detection files, and counts to the cloud.